States rapidly expanding vaccine access as supplies surge - WTMJ

 CDC Director Dr. Rochelle Walensky encouraged Americans to “do the right thing” even if states lift their restrictions.

-“Fatigue is winning and the exact measures we have taken to stop the pandemic are now too often being flagrantly ignored,” she said.
+“Fatigue is winning and the exact measures we have taken to stop the pandemic are now too often being flagrantly ignored,” she said Wednesday.

 Vaccinations are seen as key to getting people back to work and revitalizing the battered economy.